Have Questions?

 281-427-8786

-Like other alcohol and drug rehabilitation programs, Unlimited Visions Aftercare Inc is committed to long term recovery for drug and alcohol addicts living in Baytown and its surrounding areas.
+Like other alcohol and drug rehabilitation programs, Unlimited Visions Aftercare Inc is committed to long term recovery for drug and alcohol addicts living in Baytown, Texas and its surrounding areas.
 As such, this drug and alcohol rehab center has been offering care like motivational interviewing, rational emotive behavioral therapy, substance abuse counseling approach, relapse prevention, cognitive/behavior therapy, individual psychotherapy and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 Further, Unlimited Visions Aftercare Inc knows that it is important that its clients receive individualized care to make sure that they are successful.
 They specialize in several programs such as persons with eating disorders, housing services, aftercare/continuing care, legal advocacy, clients with HIV/AIDS, child care for clients children and many other modes of treatment that you can find listed in the following section.
 Each of the services that Unlimited Visions Aftercare Inc provides are also available in different settings - short term drug and alcohol rehab centers, inpatient treatment centers, intensive outpatient treatment, long term addiction treatment centers, detox programs and more.